Robotics: Locomotion

-Climbing

 Several different approaches have been used to develop robots that have the ability to climb vertical surfaces.
 One approach mimics the movements of a human climber on a wall with protrusions; adjusting the center of mass and moving each limb in turn to gain leverage.
-An example of this is Capuchin, built by Ruixiang Zhang at Stanford University, California.
-Another approach uses the specialized toe pad method of wall-climbing geckoes, which can run on smooth surfaces such as vertical glass.
-Examples of this approach include Wallbot and Stickybot.
+Another approach uses the specialized toe-pad method of wall-climbing geckoes, which can run on smooth surfaces such as vertical glass, one example being named Speedy Freelander.

-China's Technology Daily reported on 15 November 2008, that Li Hiu Yeung and his research group of New Concept Aircraft (Zhuhai) Co., Ltd. had successfully developed a bionic gecko robot named "Speedy Freelander".
-According to Yeung, the gecko robot could rapidly climb up and down a variety of building walls, navigate through ground and wall fissures, and walk upside-down on the ceiling.
-It was also able to adapt to the surfaces of smooth glass, rough, sticky or dusty walls as well as various types of metallic materials.
-It could also identify and circumvent obstacles automatically.
-Its flexibility and speed were comparable to a natural gecko.
 A third approach is to mimic the motion of a snake climbing a pole.

-Swimming (Piscine)
+Separately, snake robots can be used for horizontal navigation, possibly being able to search through confined spaces and navigate amphibiously.

-It is calculated that when swimming some fish can achieve a propulsive efficiency greater than 90%.
-Furthermore, they can accelerate and maneuver far better than any man-made boat or submarine, and produce less noise and water disturbance.
-Therefore, many researchers studying underwater robots would like to copy this type of locomotion.
-Notable examples are the Robotic Fish G9, and Robot Tuna built to analyze and mathematically model thunniform motion.
-The Aqua Penguin, copies the streamlined shape and propulsion by front "flippers" of penguins.
-The Aqua Ray and Aqua Jelly emulate the locomotion of manta ray, and jellyfish, respectively.
+It is calculated that when swimming, some fish can achieve a propulsive efficiency greater than 90%.
+Furthermore, they can accelerate and maneuver far better than any man-made boat or submarine and cause less disturbance, being a desirable ability for aquatic robots, one of which models fish locomotion.
+One example copies the streamlined shape and propulsion of the front 'flippers' of penguins.
+Others emulate the locomotion of the manta ray and jellyfish.
+In 2013, a robotic fish outperformed some real fish in average maximum velocity and endurance.